 Parking is available at the Mercer Street Garage, conveniently located across the street from McCaw Hall.
 A covered skybridge provides easy access between level C of the garage and McCaw Hall.
 Vehicle clearance for the Mercer Garage is 7’7”.
 Capacity, including ADA, is 1,439 spaces.
 For additional details, please visit the McCaw Hall website.

 Students are eligible to participate in the College’s commencement ceremony if they have six or fewer credits outstanding after the spring semester is complete.
 If a student has more than six credits unfulfilled, they are eligible to participate in the next year’s ceremony.
 If you are a prospective graduate and have questions regarding your eligibility to participate in ceremony or your graduation status, you should contact the Registration Office at 206.726.5089.

 Diplomas are not given out at the ceremony.
 Final degree awards will be posted to a student’s record within 30 days of the last day of the semester.
 Diplomas will be available following the final graduation audit, and for most students by June 1.
 Graduates must provide the Registration and Records Office (in person or via a graduation application on Compass) with the address where they would like their diploma sent; graduates who do not provide a diploma-specific address will have their diplomas held at the Registration and Records Office for in-person pick-up.

 Complimentary, non-personalized announcements may be picked up from the Registration & Records Office early March.
-Each graduating student will receive eight complimentary announcements.
+Each graduating student will receive five complimentary announcements.
 Unclaimed announcements will be released to students who would like extras in April.